-Instead of just saying “find out more,” which is a very commonly-used CTA, they asked a question.
+Instead of just saying “find out more,” which is a very commonly-used phrase for call-to-action buttons, they asked a question.
 Anyone who has that same question, (which in this case would be most viewers), will want to find out the answer.
 Brilliant, isn’t it?

 Keep the Audience on a Hook